arnaud-ma/Cubiomes.jl/docs/src/home.md

 # Cubiomes.jl

 Cubiomes.jl is a Julia port of the [Cubiomes](https://github.com/Cubitect/cubiomes) C library.
-It allows to imitate the structure and biome generation of Minecraft worlds very fast and efficiently.
-Compared to the original C library, `Cubiomes.jl` is faster and much easier to use thanks to Julia.
+It allows for fast and efficient imitation of Minecraft's world structure and biome generation.
+Compared to the original C library, `Cubiomes.jl` is both faster and significantly easier to use, thanks to Julia.

-Julia can be run in a script using `julia script.jl`, in the REPL by typing `julia` and then writing the code, in a jupyter notebook, in a pluto notebook, etc.

 ## Examples